How long is a typical session and how many times a week should I see a therapist?

 My goal is to offer you a warm, gentle environment that promotes sharing.
 An oasis of relaxation greets you in the lobby area, where you can enjoy complimentary beverages and light snacks.
 Feel free to surf the Internet for free using your wireless laptop and enjoy the soothing sounds of relaxing music while you wait for your appointment.

-Do offer telephone consultations?
+Do offer telephone or Video consultations?

 How much are your Fees and do you take insurance?